Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm

 \section{Introduction}

-Since the seminal paper~\cite{ProppWilson96ExactSampling} by Propp and Wilson, perfect simulation schemes for stationary Markov chains have been developed and applied in several fields of applied probabilities, from statistical physics to Bayesian statistics (see for example \cite{MurdochGreen98Exact} and references therein, or \cite{Haggstrom02finitechains} for a gentle introduction).
+Since the publication of Propp and Wilson's seminal paper~\cite{ProppWilson96ExactSampling}, perfect simulation schemes for stationary Markov chains have been developed and implemented in several fields of applied probabilities, from statistical physics to Bayesian statistics (see for example \cite{MurdochGreen98Exact} and references therein, or \cite{Haggstrom02finitechains} for an introduction).

-In 2002, Comets et al.~\cite{CometsFernandezFerrari02longMem} have proposed an extension to processes with long memory: they provided a perfect simulation algorithm for stationary processes called random systems with complete connections~\cite{OnicescuMihoc35achaines,OnicescuMihoc35bchaines} or \emph{chains of infinite order}~\cite{Harris55chains}; these processes are characterized by a transition kernel which specifies, given an infinite sequence of past symbols, the probability distribution of the next symbol.
-The idea was, after \cite{Lalley86regen,Lalley00regen,Berbee87chains}, to exploit regenerative structures of these processes.
-Their algorithm relies on renewal properties, under a summable memory decay condition.
-As a by-product, the authors obtained the existence of stationary process for a given kernel, together with uniqueness properties under suitable hypotheses.
+In 2002, Comets et al.~\cite{CometsFernandezFerrari02longMem} proposed an extension to processes with long memory: they provided a perfect simulation algorithm for stationary processes called random systems with complete connections~\cite{OnicescuMihoc35achaines,OnicescuMihoc35bchaines} or \emph{chains of infinite order}~\cite{Harris55chains}.
+These processes are characterized by a transition kernel that specifies (given an infinite sequence of past symbols) the probability distribution of the next symbol.
+Following \cite{Lalley86regen,Lalley00regen,Berbee87chains}, their work was based on the idea of exploiting the regenerative structures of these processes.
+The algorithm used by Comets et al. relied on renewal properties that resulted from summable memory decay conditions.
+As a by-product of the simulation scheme, the authors proved the existence (and uniqueness) of a stationary process $f$ under suitable hypotheses.

-However, it appeared that these conditions on the kernel were quite restrictive, and actually not necessary.
-Foss et al.~\cite{FossTweedie98simu} and Gallo~\cite{Gallo10perfectSim} showed that different coupling schemes could be designed under alternative assumptions that do not even require the kernel to be continuous.
-Besides, the coupling scheme described in~\cite{CometsFernandezFerrari02longMem} strongly relies on regeneration, not on coalescence.
-Contrary to Propp and Wilson's algorithm, it does not converge for all mixing Markov chains, and when it does converge the number of steps required is larger.
-Recently, De Santis and Piccioni~\cite{DesantsiPiccioni12perfectSim} tried to conciliate the two algorithms, by providing a hybrid method that works with two regimes: coalescence for short memory, and regeneration on long scales.
+However, these conditions on the kernel seemed quite restrictive and unnecessary.
+Gallo~\cite{Gallo10perfectSim} and Foss et al.~\cite{FossTweedie98simu} showed that different coupling schemes could be designed under alternative assumptions that do not even require kernel continuity.
+Moreover, the coupling scheme described in~\cite{CometsFernandezFerrari02longMem} strongly relies on regeneration, not on coalescence.
+Contrary to Propp and Wilson's algorithm, this coupling scheme does not converge for all mixing Markov chains; when it does converge, it requires a larger number of steps.
+Recently, De Santis and Piccioni~\cite{DesantsiPiccioni12perfectSim} tried to combine the two algorithms by providing a hybrid method that works with two regimes: coalescence for short memory and regeneration on long scales.